Why It Works

 Make-Ahead and Storage

-Ricotta is best when freshly made, but once drained, it can be stored in the refrigerator, covered, for up to 2 days.
+Ricotta is best when freshly made, but once drained, it can be stored in the refrigerator, covered, for up to two days.

 |Nutrition Facts (per serving)|